Take Care of My Little Girl: Production

-In February 1950, it was announced that Anatole Litvak was set to direct and produce the film.
-Even before, in January, a press report was released in which it was revealed that either Susan Hayward or Jeanne Crain was set for the leading role.
-The role was eventually played by Crain.

-Jean Negulesco later took over the direction.
-Darryl F. Zanuck was very enthusiastic about the film, and allowed for the budget to be increased so Negulesco could film additional scenes.
-Jean Peters was cast in October 1950.
-She was given the role by Negulesco after impressing him with her sewing.
-The movie was an early role for Jeffrey Hunter.
+In February 1950, it was announced that Anatole Litvak was set to direct and produce the film, but Jean Negulesco was later assigned as the director.
+Darryl F. Zanuck was enthusiastic about the film and allowed the budget to be increased so that Negulesco could film additional scenes.
+Jean Peters was cast in October 1950 and Susan Hayward was considered for the role of Liz.

-By late 1950, the film was the subject of much controversy.
-Along with another film critical of fraternities and sororities, For Men Only (1951), many sororities in the country protested against the film and pressured the studio, 20th Century Fox, not to release it.
+By late 1950, the film had become the subject of much controversy.
+Many American sororities protested against Take Care of My Little Girl and For Men Only, another film critical of fraternities and sororities, and pressured Twentieth Century-Fox to suppress its release.
 One reviewer noted that "even before the film was made, het-up sorority sisters blasted it like fruit growers protesting The Grapes of Wrath."
-Most of the complaints were later dropped due to the publicity they were generating for the film.
+Most of the complaints were later dropped because they had generated publicity for the films.

 Reception

-The film received generally favorable reviews, although it was criticized by some reviewers for being "too one-sided".
-In addition, a critic of Newsweek complained that "no hint of the novel's objection to religious or racial prejudice sneaks into the movie."

-Radio adaptation
+In a contemporary review for The New York Times, critic Bosley Crowther called Take Care of My Little Girl "a brightly entertaining and frankly provocative film".

+Critic Philip K. Scheuer of the Los Angeles Times wrote: "As an indictment, 'Take Care of My Little Girl' is watered down well below the explosive point, but it does afford some insight into the workings of these ultra-exclusive clubs of girls and is fitfully entertaining as both drama and comedy.
+It might have been 'socko' as one or the other."

+Adaptation

-Take Care of My Little Girl was presented on Lux Radio Theatre February 4, 1952.
-The one-hour adaptation starred Crain and Robertson in their roles from the film.
+Take Care of My Little Girl was presented on Lux Radio Theatre on February 4, 1952.
+The one-hour adaptation starred Crain and Robertson in their film roles.